tamerfrombk/gbdsm/README.md

 `gbdsm` uses a standard `Makefile` for building and installing.
 A version of `g++` supporting C++14 is required.

 Navigate to the directory where you downloaded the sources and run `make`.
 This will build the executable named `gbdsm` into that directory.
+By default, a release version will be built.
+To build a debug version, use the `make debug` command.

 To remove artifacts, use the `make clean` command.